Capturing the spirit of Tallahassee and creating an iconic sense of place in the downtown region.

 14. Where will people park once the development is completed?

 The current site plan calls for approximately 1,000 parking spaces.
-These spaces will exist both underground and in a garage that will be mostly concealed by the exterior of the development with little visibility from the streets, which will enhance the aesthetic of the overall project.
+These spaces will exist both underground and in a garage that will be concealed on three sides by the exterior of the development.